 “A.R. is focused on how to use imaging, machine learning, and AI not just for entertainment but to impart a sense of responsibility and cohesiveness and togetherness for the younger generation,” he says.

-“We were pleased to offer a course that could contribute to A.R.’s quest,” said Bhaskar Pant, executive director of MIT Professional Education.
+“We were pleased to offer a course that could contribute to A.R.’s quest,” says Bhaskar Pant, executive director of MIT Professional Education.
 “His work in entertainment and education exposes enormous numbers of people to the latest technologies.
 That is something we want to support.”

 “A.R.’s participation in the course was coupled to a larger discussion about the role of computing and music and the role technology, such as machine learning and vision, can have in helping people experience the benefits of making music and media,” says Chandrakasan.

-New tools for humanity
+New Tools for Humanity

 Rahman’s next stop was for a presentation by Dina Katabi, the Andrew and Erna Viterbi Professor in the Department of Electrical Engineering and Computer Science.
-She has created a WiFi-like device that uses radio signals to monitor breathing, sleep, heart rate, gait, and detects falls.
+She has created a WiFi-like device that uses radio signals to monitor breathing, sleep, heart rate, and gait, and detects falls.